The Ultimate New England Fall Road Trip Itinerary (6 States)

 Things to Do in Essex, Connecticut:

-• Take a fall foliage train ride on the Essex Steam Train, aka The Valley Railroad Company.
+• Take a fall foliage train ride on the historical Essex Steam Train, aka The Valley Railroad Company.
 This train ride is an hour long and takes you up the Connecticut River valley into beautiful fall colors.
 (My husband is a fanatic when it comes to steam trains.
 He’s like I am with covered bridges!
-I had to surprise him with a Fall foliage ride on this beautiful steam train in its historic passenger rail cars.
+I had to surprise him with a ride on this beautiful steam train in its historic passenger rail cars.
 My husband was like a kid in a candy store! )

 • Visit some local wineries and tour their vineyards.
 We enjoyed sampling wine and exploring the vines at Sunset Hill Vineyard.